zenghjian/SceneSplat/README.md

 3. Use of the **SimDINO loss**, which is more stable and memory-efficient

-### Datasets Prepare
+### Data Preparation
 To train the model in a self-supervised manner, the dataset should follow the structure described above—reusing the preprocessed data is acceptable.
-To ensure compatibility with PTV3 and SONATA, an additional normal attribute can be included during self-supervised training.
+If compatibility is needed with PTv3 and Sonata, an additional normal attribute can be included during self-supervised training.

 ```bash
 .